YangX-Bit/nowcasting/README.md

     quickly move toward 0:
     * Moderate: rlnorm(100000, meanlog = 0, sdlog = 2)
     * Allows very high numbers: rlnorm(100000, meanlog = 0, sdlog = 3)
+- Function: `rmultinom`
+    * Probabilities vector are automatically normalized to sum to 1.
+Careful in case of non fully reported cases, we do not wish for this probabilities to be normalized because it will distribute the total cases into the D delays.
+This means that it will become fully reported case.